- What is FLAC?

 If flac compresses WAVE files, why isn't it technically a WAVE file compressor?

-does not store WAVE metadata, but it can with the --keep-foreign-metadata
+(By default, flac does not store WAVE metadata, but it can with the --keep-foreign-metadata option described below.)

 FLAC is a general-purpose audio format, not just a compressed WAVE file format.
 There's a subtle difference.
 WAVE is a complicated standard; many kinds of data besides audio data can be put in it.
 FLAC's purpose is not to reproduce a WAVE file, including all the non-audio data that is in it, it is to losslessly compress the audio.